In the context of consumer surplus and willingness to pay, which ... | Study Prep in Pearson+

 1

-Step 1: Understand the concept of consumer surplus, which is the difference between the maximum amount a consumer is willing to pay for a good and the actual price they pay.
-Mathematically, consumer surplus = willingness to pay - price paid.
+Step 1: Understand the concept of consumer surplus.
+Consumer surplus is the difference between the total willingness to pay (WTP) for a good or portfolio of goods and the actual market price paid.
+Mathematically, consumer surplus (CS) can be expressed as:

-Step 2: Recognize that in a competitive market with multiple products, consumers have options to choose from.
-Each product may have a different price and quality, affecting the consumer's willingness to pay and the resulting consumer surplus.

-Step 3: Analyze the fast food market context, where there are many different fast food products and brands.
-This variety allows consumers to select the product that maximizes their consumer surplus, i.e., the product that provides the greatest difference between their willingness to pay and the price.

 Watch next